Total Recall (2012 film): Critical response

-On Rotten Tomatoes the film has an approval rating of 31% based on 235 reviews and an average rating of 5/10.
+On Rotten Tomatoes the film has an approval rating of 30% based on 236 reviews and an average rating of 5/10.
 The website's critical consensus states: "While it boasts some impressive action sequences, Total Recall lacks the intricate plotting, dry humor and fleshed out characters that made the original a sci-fi classic."
 On Metacritic, the film has a weighted average score of 43 out of 100 based on 41 reviews, indicating "mixed or average reviews".
-The film earned a Razzie Award nomination for Biel as Worst Supporting Actress.
+Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

 Joe Williams of the St. Louis Post-Dispatch wrote, "The richly constructed first hour is so superior to any feat of sci-fi speculation since Minority Report that the bland aftertaste of the chase finale is quickly forgotten."
 Roger Ebert of the Chicago Sun-Times gave the film three stars out of four; praising its details, he stated: "Total Recall is well-crafted, high energy sci-fi.
 Like all stories inspired by Philip K. Dick, it deals with intriguing ideas.
 It never touched me emotionally, though, the way the 1990 film did, and strictly speaking, isn't necessary."
 Michael Phillips of the Chicago Tribune stating that "the movie marches in predictable formations as well.
 But when Biel's rebel pulls over in her hover car and asks Farrell if he'd like a ride, your heart may sing as mine did."

 Justin Lowe of The Hollywood Reporter wrote that "the outcome is engaging enough, although not entirely satisfying from either a genre or narrative standpoint, lacking both substance and a degree of imagination."
 Amy Biancolli of the San Francisco Chronicle wrote, "For all of its dazzlingly rendered cityscapes and nonstop action, this revamped Total Recall is a bland thing—bloodless, airless, humorless, featureless.
 With or without the triple-bosomed prostitute."
 Owen Gleiberman of Entertainment Weekly gave the film a "C", stating that "this one is somberly kinetic and joyless."
 Justin Chang of Variety wrote, "Crazy new gadgets, vigorous action sequences and a thorough production-design makeover aren't enough to keep Total Recall from feeling like a near-total redundancy."
-Kyle Smith of the New York Post wrote, "As for a villain, you could do worse than Bryan Cranston as the evil political overlord who is trying to stamp out the resistance...
-But...
-When he goes mano a mano with Farrell, it's not spine-tingling.
-It's embarrassing, like watching a dude beat up his dad."
 Peter Travers of Rolling Stone called it "totally witless" and said audiences should not expect comedic elements, originality, or coherence.

+Accolades

+Jessica Biel was nominated for Razzie Award for the role of Melina in the Worst Supporting Actress category.